-There’s nothing more frustrating than being told to "take a painkiller and “drink a glass of water” when you have a migraine.
+There’s nothing more frustrating than being told to "take a painkiller and drink a glass of water” when you're experiencing a migraine attack.
 After all, if it was that simple, you probably wouldn’t be here.

 We know that finding the right migraine treatment takes time.
 There’s no quick fix and there's no one-size-fits-all solution.
 And what makes it even harder is that there's not a lot of information out there to help you figure it out.